lstefano71/DyalogHmonClient/memory-bank/activeContext.md

 # Active Context: HMON-to-OTEL Adapter

-_Last reviewed: 2025-07-17 17:50 CEST_
+_Last reviewed: 2025-07-18 17:29 CEST_

 ## Current Focus
-- Project focus is on hmon-to-otel-adapter.
+- Project focus is on hmon-to-otel-adapter and core client library.
-- Adapter design and implementation to translate HMON events and metrics to OpenTelemetry format.
-- Feature Brief #2 (typed, specific exceptions for error handling) implemented.
+- Unified event stream is now the sole API for HmonOrchestrator; all obsolete event-based APIs have been removed.
+- Documentation and API guide updated to reflect the new event stream model.
 - Preferences for logging (Serilog), CLI (SpectreConsole), and embedded database (SQLite) remain unchanged.

 ## Next Steps
-- Implement adapter logic for HMON-to-OTEL translation.
+- Continue adapter logic for HMON-to-OTEL translation.
+- Ensure all client code and integrations use the unified event stream.
 - Thoroughly test handshake, interaction API, and connection reliability, including error/failure scenarios.
-- Write and run unit/integration tests for new error handling.
+- Write and run unit/integration tests for new event stream logic.
-- Update documentation as needed.
+- Review and update documentation as needed.

 ## Previous Focus
 - Feature Brief #4: Configurable, per-command timeouts for orchestrator implemented and documented.